std::string

 char

-- smallest integer type (usually 1 byte)
+can hold a single character - smallest integer type (usually 1 byte)

 char

-literals must be enclosed in single quotes:
+literals must be enclosed in single quotes:'a'

 , …